hibbitts-design/grav-theme-antimatter-open-publishing/README.md

 * Save your changes.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
-Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **antimatter open publishing** folder.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **open publishing antimatter** folder.